 - "Is liberal elitism defensible?"

 - ed.
 Hamilton, Andy & Paddison, Max (2016).
-The Nature of Rhythm: Aesthetics, Music, Poetics.
+The Philosophy of Rhythm: Aesthetics, Music, Poetics.
 Oxford University Press.

 - ed.
 Hamilton, Andy & Zangwill, Nick (2012).
 Scruton's Aesthetics.
 Palgrave Macmillan.